-Do you have to invest in learning to shoot the products by yourselfw3 like DIY photography?
+Do you have to invest in learning to shoot the products by yourself like DIY photography?

-The price tag of these products and accessories vary, however you will have flexibility in purchasing the items that actually fit your budget.
+The price tag of these products and accessories varies, however you will have flexibility in purchasing the items that actually fit your budget.

 The location of your setup is very crucial to your business.
 It is determined by the list of your clients.
 If you are a portrait photographer, whose customers consist of local families, then a local place would be more appropriate for the business model.
 However, if you are a product or fashion photographer, then your setup will be better off near the city center.
 It will determine the elasticity of your budget that how much you can spend on the studio area.